baxmittens/OpenGeoSysUncertaintyQuantification.jl/README.md

 ## Current state of development

 the package is currently under active development.
-If you encounter problems while using it (which is to be expected), feel free to open an issue here.
+If you encounter problems while using it (which is to be expected), feel free to open an issue.

 ## Install